• Skip to primary navigation

 5 Kitchen tools to save money on food

-In most western families bread is a big part of our diet.
-Be it a toast for breakfast, or a sandwich for lunch.
+In most Western households, bread is a significant part of the diet.
+Be it a toast for breakfast or a sandwich for lunch.
 Good quality bread is expensive, making your own is a great way not just to save money on bread, but also to provide wholesome, homemade food.

 A bread maker is an awesome appliance for busy parents.
-It makes bread on its own, you just have to fill in the ingredients.
+It makes bread on its own; you have to fill in the ingredients.
 If you are new to bread-making, that’s a good place to start.

 Big loaf pans